Peru trips & educational tours

 Explore Cusco on a walking tour

-Eat ceviche in the capital, Lima
+Sample ceviche in Peru’s foodie capital, Lima

 Discover Rainbow Mountain on a day trip